-Today, the Lincoln's home draws hundreds of thousands of visitors each year.
+Today, the Lincolns' home draws hundreds of thousands of visitors each year.
 Admission to tour the house is free, but tickets are issued on a first-come, first-served basis and often fill up quickly.
-Each tour is limited to 15.
+Each tour is limited to 15 individuals.
 Pick up a ticket inside the Lincoln Home Visitor Center for the 20-25 minute tour of the home.
 The first tour of the day begins at 9am, with the last tour beginning at 4:30pm.
 During the summer, hours may be extended.
 Please click here to go to our Operating Hours & Seasons page for more details.